 Current assets– This is resources in a business that can be easily be converted into cash.
 Current assets include cash in the bank, cash in hand.
 The current assets in business are usually expected not to last for more than a year.
 Both the current and the fixed assets are debited.
 Other examples of current assets include the prepaid expenses, account receivable, marketable securities and inventory.

 This is an expenditure that has been paid for, but the underlying assets have not been fully consumed.
 Use this analogy of you paying for mobile data packages –or subscribing before you even use the bundles.
 Here the mobile company list you are a prepaid customer and you will be purchasing the prepaid bundles.

-Some confuse the same with the prepaid expenses but prepaid revenue is also referred as unearned revenue.
-This is payments which are made from the business customers who have not yet received the goods.
+Some confuse the same with the prepaid expenses but prepaid revenue is also referred to as unearned revenue.
+This is payments which are made by the business customers who have not yet received the goods.
 But business cannot record the same s revenue till the sale to the business competes.

 Examples of such include air tickets school tuition fees paid during registration of the students.
 Prepaid revenues form liabilities to the business.
 Record prepaid revenue as liabilities to the balance sheet and as a revenue to the income statement.